Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 This is a simple Android Library to help you create a dropdown that is searchable in Jetpack Compose.

 ## How to include it into your project
-### Add it in your root build.gradle at the end of repositories:
+### Step 1.
+Add it in your root build.gradle at the end of repositories:
 ```gradle
 allprojects {
     repositories {